 Photos in the Old Royal Naval College

-As if Greenwich Park wasn’t enough we were also allowed to gain access to the Old Royal Naval College.
+As if the park wasn’t enough we were also allowed to gain access to the Old Royal Naval College.
 This is where Roger is professor of horn at the Trinity Laban Conservatoire of Music and Dance.
 We had a wonderful couple of hours moving from one landmark to the next.
 It was also such a pleasure to listen to Roger play whilst photographing him.

 Photographing musicians is quite different to other portrait photography in many respects.
 You have to find the right balance between the instrument and the personality of the musician themselves.
 It’s something I love doing and I think my background in music really helps me appreciate the perspective they want to achieve.